 Beachfront Living & Lifestyle – Pros, Cons & Home Styles

-Ever dream of sitting on your front porch watching palm trees swaying in the ocean breeze … or walking for miles on a white sand beach as you listen to the sound of rippling waves?
+Ever dream of sitting on your front porch in Key West or other waterfront site watching palm trees swaying in the ocean breeze … or walking for miles on a white sand beach as you listen to the sound of rippling waves?

 Then it’s time to think of beach living in a beachfront home.
-Many people who love the water and waking up to the sounds of the ocean are looking to acquire beachfront property – not just for a week or two but for a permanent vacation feel.
+Many people who love being near the water and waking up to the sounds of the ocean are looking to acquire a beachfront property –not just for a week or two but for a permanent vacation feel.
 It can be a small cottage, a bungalow, a two- or three-story home, and even a condominium – as long as it’s on the beach.
-From the coastal region of California to Long Island Sound, Cape Cod, Nantucket, Florida, and all the seaside towns across the country, beachfront homes continue to be a hot trend for people who love the beach and ocean views and think that life is better at the beach.
+You'll find beachfront homes among the many home styles by region – from the coastal region of California to Long Island Sound, Cape Cod, Nantucket, Florida and Key West, the Carolinas, and all the seaside towns across the country.
+Beachfront homes continue to be a hot trend for people who love the beach and ocean views and think that life is better at the beach.

 Characteristics of Beachfront Homes

-A pair of spacious wraparound porches and large windows make this 2-story, 5-bedroom, 4-bath beachfront home plan a gorgeous sight.
+A wraparound covered deck and large windows make this 2-story, 4-bedroom, 3-bath beachfront home a gorgeous sight.
 Its raised or “stilt” foundation is designed to protect the interior from floods and other water damage.
-(House Plan #130-1045)
+(Plan #116-1094)

 • An open floor plan